rschroll/prsannots/README.rst

 =========

 prsannots is a Python script that lets you save versions of PDF files that you've annotated on your Sony PRS-T1 ereader.
-Currently, it only supports freehand annotations on the page itself, not annotations of highlighted passages, but we hope to improve this.
+It supports both freehand and highlighted annotations, though the latter is apt to be a bit flaky.
+Drawings attached to highlighted passages are not transfered.

 Usage
 -----